daily-co/pcc-gemini-twilio/README.md

 # Gemini Phone Bots

 A telephone-based conversational agent built with Pipecat, powered by Google's Gemini APIs and Twilio.
+This bot plays "Two Truths and a Lie".
+The bot will provide three statements and you have to guess which one is false.

 Learn how to run and deploy these bots on Pipecat Cloud.

 ## Try it! 📞